-Since 2013 the Music Sector has been advancing the project by Director Ivan Fedele, which will involve those applicants considered by the artistic director of the Music sector of the Biennale di Venezia, at his own discretion, to respond to the objectives of his artistic project for the year 2016.
+Since 2013 the Music Department has been advancing the project by Director Ivan Fedele, which will involve those applicants considered by the artistic director of the Music sector of the Biennale di Venezia, at his own discretion, to respond to the goals of his artistic project for the year 2017.

-The Biennale College – Music project intends to promote and support the production of a maximum of 4 “low budget” chamber musical theatre works on a comical, surreal and/or playful theme, lasting no longer than 25’ each, to be presented by the Biennale di Venezia and released in suitable formats, and online.
+The Biennale College – Music project intends to promote and support the production of a maximum of 3 “low budget” chamber musical theatre works, no theme specified, lasting no longer than 20’ each, to be presented by the Biennale di Venezia and released in suitable formats, and online.

-The selection is open, internationally, to teams consisting of a composer, a librettist, a director and a set-designer (the latter non-binding) ages 35 and under.
+The selection is open, internationally, to teams consisting of a composer, a librettist, a director and a set-designer/video-artist aged 35 and under.

 The vocalists must number no more than 4 chosen among the following voice types: soprano, mezzo-soprano, tenor, baritone, bass.

-The application must be submitted exclusively as a team (composer, librettist, director and set designer – the latter non-binding).
+The application must be submitted exclusively as a team (composer, librettist, director, set designer/video-artist).
 No substitutions will be allowed within the selected teams.

-To participate in the selection process, each team will be required to pay a registration fee in the amount of € 100 (VAT included) to be settled by credit card between January 15th and 22nd, 2016.
+To participate in the selection process, each team will be required to pay a registration fee in the amount of € 100 (VAT included) to be paid by credit card.

 The selected teams must pay for their own travel and food expenses in Venice during each phase of the project; lodging expenses will be paid by the Biennale di Venezia.

-The documentation – which must be submitted no later than January 12th 2016
+The documentation – which must be submitted exclusively online between January 10th and 22nd 2017

 – must include: